lrvdijk/distributed-ngs/docs/system_design.rst

 1. Request from a random central manager a data node that is available and has enough diskspace for the new dataset
-2. The client uploads the data to the given data node
+2. The client uploads the data to the given data node, using rsync.
+Rsync makes sure the data uploaded is actually correct.
 3. The client notifies a central manager when the upload has finished
 4. The central manager coordinates the data duplication, and makes sure the dataset is stored on two data nodes.